NickLeko/icu-code-blue-early-warning/MODEL_CARD.md

 This model assumes:

-- ICU monitoring practices broadly similar to those in eICU
+- ICU monitoring practices broadly similar to those represented in eICU
 - Comparable definitions and documentation of cardiac arrest / CPR events
 - Stable relationships between physiological deterioration and short-term arrest risk
-- Risk scores are used for **ranking and prioritization**, not as absolute probabilities without calibration
+- Risk scores are used for **ranking and prioritization**, not interpreted as calibrated absolute probabilities without additional processing

 ---